3.3.2 Domestic Abuse

 - Some aspects of domestic abuse particularly affect black, Asian minority ethnic communities and refugees, such as forced marriage, female genital mutilation, and so-called 'honour' based abuse and killings;

-- The impact of domestic abuse can be greater on black, Asian, refugee and minority ethnic women and children, as there may be additional barriers to disclosing and seeking help;
+- The impact of domestic abuse can be greater on black, Asian, refugee and minority ethnic women and children and those who are LGBT+, as there may be additional barriers to disclosing and seeking help;

 - Responsibility for domestic abuse rests solely with the perpetrator/s, who should be held to account.
 This means engaging with them if they are parents / carers, reporting abusive behaviour if appropriate and referring to support services;